 Excess liquid should be drained to prevent the bags from deteriorating.

-Winter means little to no leaves or yard waste, so there should be plenty of room to store plate scrapings, food scraps and other compostables in the compost cart.
-Here are a few ideas from Ann Arbor residents who've done it themselves:
+Winter means little to no leaves or yard waste, so there should be plenty of room for plate scrapings, food scraps and other food compostables in the compost cart.
+Here are a few ideas to that may help:

 Place an opened paper yard-waste bag inside the compost cart to hold the food scraps.

-- Put 1-2 feet of leaves or a couple pieces of flattened cardboard (1-2 large pizza boxes are perfect) at the bottom of the compost cart before adding produce.
-This buffer at the bottom of the cart allows the materials to slide out more easily in the spring.
+Put a couple pieces of flattened cardboard (1-2 large pizza boxes are perfect) at the bottom of the compost cart before adding produce.
+This buffer at the bottom of the cart allows the materials to slide out more easily and not freeze to the cart.

-- To keep the compost cart from getting messy, wrap drippy wet items (e.g., coffee grounds, melon rinds) in 1-2 sheets of old newspaper before putting into the compost cart.
+To keep the compost cart from getting messy, wrap drippy wet items (e.g., coffee grounds, melon rinds) in 1-2 sheets of compostable paper towels before putting into the compost cart.

-- If your neighborhood has clever raccoons, secure all cart lids with a bungee cord.
-(Remove bungees when your carts are put at the curb in the spring pickup.)
+If your neighborhood has clever raccoons, secure all cart lids with a bungee cord.
+(Remove bungees when your carts are put at the curb.)